Civil Litigation

 Slander Per Se

-The rationale is that these sorts of allegations are so inherently harmful that the plaintiff’s reputation is presumed to suffer.
-Consequently, even if the statement was uttered briefly or to a small audience, the law spares the plaintiff from the burden of proving tangible damage.
-At the same time, defendants who raise recognized defences—such as truth or qualified privilege—can still escape liability despite the presumption of harm.
-If none of those defences apply, a finding of slander per se entitles the plaintiff to at least nominal damages, with the potential for aggravated or punitive damages depending on the circumstances.
+The rationale is that these sorts of allegations are so inherently harmful that reputational damage is presumed.
+If the defendant raises a recognized defence — such as truth or qualified privilege — liability may still be avoided despite the presumption.
+Absent such a defence, a finding of slander per se entitles the plaintiff to at least nominal damages, with the potential for aggravated or punitive damages depending on the circumstances.

 Common Questions